MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-cloud-networking-for-enterprise-architects.md

 - [Designing networking for Microsoft SaaS](designing-networking-for-microsoft-saas.md)

-    Optimizing your network for Microsoft SaaS services requires careful analysis of your Internet edge, your client devices, and typical IT operations.
+    Optimizing your network for Microsoft SaaS services requires the configuration of internal and edge devices to route the different categories of traffic to Microsoft SaaS services.

 - [Designing networking for Microsoft Azure PaaS](designing-networking-for-microsoft-azure-paas.md)